Deltares/fews-web-oc/docs/public/project/README.md

 ## Present status

 As stated in the section “Development process ” the development of Web OC will apply a growth model.
 Starting from initial requirements and an initial prioritization, relevant functionality will be gradually and iteratively included or enhanced (in line with the current Delft-FEWS business model).
-The initial requirements for the first release of Web OC have been defined together with the community during sessions organized at the FEWS Sofware days (refer to presentations).
+The initial requirements for the first release of Web OC have been defined together with the community during sessions organized at the FEWS Software days (refer to presentations).
 The key features were defined as:

 Functional: